symblai/symbl-docs/styleguide.md

 To write clear and accurate instructions, first, make sure you understand precisely how to complete the task.
 Follow and perform your own instructions exactly to make sure they will complete the task successfully.

-Follow these 4 guidelines in Symbl.ai content to help you create precise, easy-to-follow instructions, whether you're writing simple, single-step, or complicated processes that consist of multiple steps:
+Follow the guidelines given below to create precise, easy-to-follow instructions, whether you're writing simple, single-step, or complicated processes that consist of multiple steps:

 ### 1. Format Multiple-step instructions consistently